Iran plane crash: Expert questions what caused plane to crash

 The tragedy comes at a tense time for both Iran and Boeing.

 Boeing is still gripped by one of the worst crises in its 103-year history after the two Max disasters led to the grounding of that fleet in March.
 The company said in a statement that its thoughts are with crew, passengers and their families after the tragedy, without commenting on the cause.
-The planemaker's stock declined 1.3% to $332.94 at 11:57 a.m. in New York.
+The planemaker's stock declined 1.3 per cent to US$332.94 at 11:57am in New York.

 The website flightradar24 showed the 737-800 jet left Tehran's Imam Khomeini International Airport for Ukraine's Boryspil International Airport early Wednesday morning local time.